 Our projects occur in Orange, Seminole and Osceola counties.
-Our volunteers have come from all 50 states and over 60 countries.
+Our volunteers have come from across Central Florida, all 50 states and over 60 countries.

-How many volunteers and community organizations have Hands On Orlando served?
+How many volunteers and organizations have Hands On Orlando served?

 Why does Hands On Orlando lead its volunteer projects?

 Hundreds of thousands of people.
 Help comes in degrees of importance.
-Our impact is as great upon volunteers as it is upon organizations and people we help.
+And our impact is as great upon volunteers and organizations as it is upon people who are disadvantaged.

-Leadership helps to ensure positive outcomes for our volunteers and partner organizations.
+Our leadership helps to ensure positive outcomes for volunteers and partner organizations.

 Is it okay if I arrive late or leave a project early?

 I lead a group.
-Can we reserve volunteer spots or just show up to a project?
+Can we reserve volunteer spots?

-No. All HOO projects start on-time and include a Welcome and Wrap-Up.
+No. All projects start on-time and include a formal welcome and wrap-Up.